WADI31dev/twitch-api/README.md

 Api Endpoint :
 `localhost:8080/:twitcher`

-to debug Api or different endpoints :
+to debug Api or to get all different endpoints :
 `localhost:8080/docs`

 ## local test